 Keith serves on the board of Awake & Alive, a Goshen nonprofit organization that funds educational opportunities for families in Ethiopia.
 He helped start the organization, built revenue streams and board capacity, and created impact.
-Awake & Alive now serves over 100 children and their families through education and family empowerment.
+Awake & Alive now provides education and financial empowerment opportunities for over 100 Ethiopian mothers and children.

 Ashley is bi-lingual and has a multi-cultural background with for-profit companies and the US government.
 Her most recent undertaking was a double master’s program in Barcelona, Spain where she received degrees in International Business and an MBA.
 Previously Ashley volunteered in the Peace Corps in Peru to facilitate Community Economic Development from 2014-2016.
 Before joining the Peace Corps, Ashley utilized her Bachelor’s in Public Relations and her Graduate Gemology degree while working in the jewelry industry for 12 years on both the retail and manufacturing sides.

 As Director of Development, Ashley is responsible for the tracking, development, and maintenance of fundraising relationships.

 Ashley is happily living in Indiana and reacquainting herself with Hoosier treasures such as whoopie pies.